ryanmitchell/docs-1/content/collections/pages/collections.md

 ```

 :::tip
 Statamic does not automatically define route rules.
-If you want entries in your new collection to have URLs, make sure you define one!
+If you want entries in your new collection to have URLs (almost always the case), make sure you define one!
 :::

 ### Meta variables